How will the upcoming annual DPA review affect your medical centre?

 What is a DPA replacement provision?

-A DPA replacement provision allows a practice in a non-DPA location to apply for a 19AB exemption, should a doctor leave their practice.
-This is only applicable if the exiting doctor holds a 19AB DPA exemption, given at a time when the location was classified as DWS.
+A DPA replacement provision allows a practice in a non-DPA location to replace an outgoing GP who is still under the moratorium and is leaving the area.
+This is only applicable if the exiting doctor holds a 19AB DPA exemption, given at a time when the location was classified as DPA.

-- A Statutory Declaration by the doctor that they have closed their provider number(s) for the given SA2 location (see Doctor Connect) and ceased providing primary care services
+- A Statutory Declaration by the doctor that they have closed their provider number(s) for the given DPA location, has left the DPA and has no plans to return to the DPA

 - A letter from medicare to the doctor, confirming the closure of the provider number for the given SA2 location